raewtf/raewtf.github.io/_posts/2026-02-17-labsylle-manual.md

 1. Visit the Labsylle game page in your Web browser, at [play.date/games/labsylle](https://play.date/games/labsylle).
 From here, you can view available scores in the Scoreboards section.
 You can see top 10 scores in every available board.

-2. To view global scores for paks within the game, hover over a pak on the selection screen, and select "pack boards" from the Slide menu.
+2. To view global scores for paks within the game, hover over a pak on the selection screen, and select "pak boards" from the Slide menu.
 From here, you can see the top scores for the current pak.

 3. To view global scores for Quik-Word within the game, enter the "Best Scores" menu, accessible from the Title screen.
 When in this screen, you can use the left and right Directional buttons to toggle between the All-Time and Daily best score leaderboards.
 From here, you can see hte top scores for the currently-highlighted board.